3dlg-hcvc/OPDMulti/README.md

 ```

 ## Dataset
-Download our `[OPDMulti]` dataset (7.1G) [download link](https://docs.google.com/forms/d/e/1FAIpQLSeG1Jafcy9P_OFBJ8WffYt6WJsJszXPqKIgQz0tGTYYuhm4SA/viewform?vc=0&c=0&w=1&flr=0) to **dataset/** folder and extract the content.
-The downloaded data format documentation can be found in [data](data/README.md#downloaded-data-organization).  \
-We also provide the code about how to process the [MultiScan](https://github.com/smartscenes/multiscan.git) dataset to OPDMulti dataset.
-So, you can process your own dataset through this procedure to get the customized dataset for OPDMulti task.
-Details can be found in [data](data/README.md#data-processing-procedure).

-If you want to try our model on OPDSynth and OPDReal datasets, you can find the data in original [OPD](https://github.com/3dlg-hcvc/OPD#dataset) repository.
+Download our [OPDMulti](https://docs.google.com/forms/d/e/1FAIpQLSeG1Jafcy9P_OFBJ8WffYt6WJsJszXPqKIgQz0tGTYYuhm4SA/viewform?vc=0&c=0&w=1&flr=0) dataset (7.1G) and extract it inside dataset/ folder.
+Make sure the data is in [this](https://github.com/3dlg-hcvc/OPDMulti/blob/master/data/README.md#downloaded-data-organization) format.
+You can follow [these](https://github.com/3dlg-hcvc/OPDMulti/blob/master/data/README.md#data-processing-procedure) steps if you want to convert your data to OPDMulti dataset.
+To try our model on OPDSynth and OPDReal datasets, download the data from [OPD](https://github.com/3dlg-hcvc/OPD#dataset) repository.